Cases Tried In:

 A drunk driving offense is many people’s first brush with law enforcement.
 If you have maintained a clean record up until a DUI arrest, you might be terrified at the thought of a prison sentence after a conviction.
 Whether or not you will go to jail for DUI is highly dependent on the circumstances of your arrest.

-If you have been charged with DUI in Virginia, the smartest thing you can do is to get in contact with a Loudoun County criminal defense attorney who can try to work out a strategy to have your charges reduced or dropped in court.
-At Whitlock Law, LLC, our lawyers are ready to safeguard your freedom with personalized representation and counsel.
+If you have been charged with DUI in Northern Virginia, the smartest thing you can do is to get in contact with a Virginia criminal defense attorney who can try to work out a strategy to have your charges reduced or dropped in court.
+At Whitlock Law, our lawyers are ready to safeguard your freedom with personalized representation and counsel.

 First Offenses vs. Repeat Offenses